BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 Simulate touch events.

-The `performClick` method provided by `View` can only simulate click events, if you need to simulate touch events, you can use the `View.performTouch` method provided by `BetterAndroid`.
+The `performClick` method provided by `View` can only simulate click events, if you need to simulate touch events, you can use the `View.performTouch` method provided by BetterAndroid.

 The parameters accepted by this method are shown in the table below.